 Alcohol and Drugs

-There is only one ATM available on the Cedar Rapids campus.
-It’s located near the cafeteria by Student Life and the US Bank campus branch.
-On the Iowa City campus there is one available next to the One Stop Office.
+Currently there is no ATM on the Cedar Rapids campus.
+The US Bank location is also closed.
+On the Iowa City campus there is ATM available next to the One Stop Office.

-5. A second tab will pop up and ask you to log in with your k-number and password
+2. It will pop up with a screen asking you to log in with your k-number and password

 Book Return – Library

-On the Cedar Rapids campus you can return books in the drop at the circulation desk, the slot right outside the library doors, and the outside bookdrop.
-You can find the outside bookdrop right here:
+On the Cedar Rapids campus you can return books you’ve checked out in the drop at the circulation desk, the slot right outside the library doors, and the outside bookdrop.
+You can find the outside bookdrop right here.